Twitter shares plunge as company faces Washington, Wall Street blowback for decision to ban Trump

 Late Friday, Twitter banned Trump out of a concern that his tweets threaten to incite further violence in a nation still reeling from a failed insurrection last week.
 The president’s repeated attacks on the outcome of the 2020 election previously helped fuel the mob that rioted at the U.S. Capitol, leaving five people dead.

-Trump responded to the ban with a statement late Friday promising to seek an alternate social network — or build one of his own — in an attempt to get around a vast digital blockade that has prevented him from posting on sites including Facebook, which has also placed an indefinite suspension on his account.
+Trump responded to the ban with a statement late Friday promising to seek an alternate social network — or build one of his own — in an attempt to get around a vast digital blockade that has prevented him from posting on sites including Facebook, which has placed an indefinite suspension on his account.

 “We will not be SILENCED!”
-Trump said in the statement, which he also tried to tweet from the president’s @POTUS account before Twitter blocked it.
+Trump said in the statement, which he tried to tweet from the president’s @POTUS account before Twitter blocked it.

 Trump is expected to spend the final days of his presidency attacking Silicon Valley over allegations of censorship, according to a person familiar with the matter who spoke on the condition of anonymity.
 Twitter and its fellow tech giants deny the charges.

-Trump’s supporters, meanwhile, took to a forum sympathetic to the president, called TheDonald.win, to express their displeasure over the weekend — and to sow the early seeds for a potential protest outside the company’s offices on Monday.
-Such sites teemed with similar talk ahead of the failed insurrection at the Capitol last week, and since then have glorified the violence that took place in Washington.
+Trump’s supporters, meanwhile, took to a forum sympathetic to the president, called TheDonald.win, to express their displeasure — and to sow the early seeds for a potential protest outside the company’s offices on Monday.
+Such sites teemed with similar talk ahead of the riot at the Capitol last week, and since then have glorified the violence that took place in Washington.

-“Maybe the hq should be burned down when everyone goes one,” wrote one user on a widely trafficked thread on the forum discussing the protest.
+“Maybe the hq should be burned down when everyone goes,” wrote one user on a widely trafficked thread on the forum discussing the protest.

-Other tech giants have joined Twitter and Facebook in taking action against the president and his allies in recent days amid mounting political tensions in the United States — and growing fears about further, deadly violence still to come.
-Another pro-Trump social-media network, Parler, went dark early Monday after Amazon’s web-hosting business ceased hosting the site.
-Apple and Google each have blocked Parler from offering its app in their app stores, further constraining the right-leaning service’s reach.
-All three tech giants say Parler has failed to properly police its platform for violent threats, a charge Parler denies.
+Other tech giants have joined Twitter and Facebook in taking action against the president and his allies in recent days amid mounting political tensions in the United States — and growing fears about deadly violence still to come.
+Another pro-Trump social-media network, Parler, went dark early Monday after Amazon’s web-hosting business stopped hosting the site.
+Apple and Google have blocked Parler from offering its app in their app stores, further constraining the right-leaning service’s reach.
+All three tech giants say Parler has not properly policed its platform for violent threats, an accusation Parler denies.

 The flurry of activity threatens to darken Parler indefinitely.
-Asked if the company might pursue legal action in response, John Matze, the chief executive of Parler, told Fox News on Monday that the social-media site is exploring “different avenues we can take.”
+Asked whether the company might pursue legal action in response, John Matze, the chief executive of Parler, told Fox News Channel on Monday that the social-media site is exploring “different avenues we can take.”